dineshupadhyay08/Election-Voting-App-/README.md

 A full-stack **Election Voting System** built with the **MERN stack**, designed to simulate a real-world digital voting platform.
 The project focuses on **role-based access (Admin / Voter)**, **secure authentication**, and a **dashboard-style UI**.

---- election like a war in the inidia but indian are not like a citizen
+--- election like a war in the inidia but indian are not

 ## 🚀 Features